braksator/JCrush/README.md

 - `words` (Boolean, default: `false`): If `true`, matches whole words which speeds up processing.
 When `false` finds more compression opportunities but performs very poorly.
 - `trim` (Boolean, default: `false`): If `true`, won't dedupe white space.
 When `false` finds more compression opportunities.
 - `break` (Array, default: `[]`): An array of substrings by which to split input.
 Can be used to concatenate an array of texts with a special char.
+- `split` (Array, default: `[]`): An array of substrings after which input will be split.
+Semi-colons and newlines are added automatically.

 ---